 Writers Avenue will continue as a strand for the company.

 Our Artistic Policy:

-To produce work that explores multifaceted experiences of Black, Asian,Eastern and Ethnic Minority people with an equal balance of universal stories and identity specific stories.
+To produce new work that explores multifaceted experiences of Black, Asian, Middle Eastern, Latino and Ethnic Minority people.
+Our programme of work each year will have an equal balance of universal stories and stories about identity.

 Staff: Diversity leads to increased creativity, innovation, richer brainstorming, new perspectives and wider understanding of audiences and talent.

 Opportunity: Appreciating and providing opportunities based on talent not on status, where they trained or who they are represented by.